 A range of resources and activities are available to visitors with special educational needs.
 For more information, visit SEN.

 One Thursday each term is set aside as a Quiet Day, for groups with special educational needs only.
-This autumn term it is Thursday 20 November.
+This spring term it is Thursday 8 March.
 All ages of children and young people are welcome to these popular and inclusive days, when the Museum is generally quieter and students have full access to the galleries and interactive displays.
 Find out more about museum quiet days.

 Wheelchair users and visitors with mobility difficulties